 Absolutely no eating or drinking after midnight before the date of the appointment.

 -Take all regular medication as prescribed with a small sip of water IF any medications require being taken with food, please inform our office.

 -If your child has ASTHMA or other breathing problems, please inform our office to discuss our pre-treatment regimen as it applies to your child

 -If your child has DIABETES and is INSULIN dependant, please inform our office to discuss our pre-treatment regimen

 Change in Health :

--Should your child become ill within 3 DAYS PRIOR to a sedation appointment, contact our office to see if it is necessary to postpone the sedation.
-Most illnesses will require that the procedure is rescheduled.
+-Should your child become ill within 3 DAYS PRIOR to your appointment, please contact our office immediately.

 -You are requested to arrange for two adults to be with your child for discharge

 -No other children should be brought to the appointment.